gskourlis/Portfolio/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this code for personal or commercial purposes.